What do good tests look like, and do you even need a Golang testing framework? It’s a loaded question with an open answer.

 Ultimately, the right testing framework will depend on your circumstances.
 If you just want a simple, but powerful, assertion library, then Testify is likely a good choice.

-If you are looking for libraries with more advanced features, then the right choice may be the Ginkgo/Gomega combination.
+If you are looking for libraries with more advanced features, then the right choice may be a combination of Ginkgo and Gomega.

 Maybe you’re even at the stage in your journey where the main priority isn’t about the inherent capabilities of the tool, but rather how it fits into other testing principles, such as test automation.